pypajot/ft_transcendence/README.md

 - Add an .env file in the ./docker_db/ directory with the necessary variables defined

 #RUN

-- in the ./docker_db dir, run :
+- in the ./backend dir, run :

+If you are on a new machine, beforehand run :
 `docker volume create postgres`
+`npm install`

+then always:
 `docker-compose up -d`

-- in the ./backend dir, run :
-`npm install`
 `npm run start:dev`

 - in the ./frontend dir, run :

+If you are on a new machine, beforehand run :
 `npm install`

+then always:
 `npm run start`

 Check :